levburkara/levburkara.github.io/_pages/publications.md

 You can also follow us at [Google Scholar](https://scholar.google.com/citations?user=_X2eOeQAAAAJ&hl=en) and [ResearchGate](https://www.researchgate.net/profile/Levent_Kara2)

-If having trouble, contact us and we are happy to send you pre-prints.
+If having trouble, [contact us](lkara@cmu.edu) and we would be happy to send you pre-prints.

 <!--
 ## Highlights